skycoin/viscript/notes/im_bits.md

 running in background ctrl+c for stopping process and also it doesn't stop automatically when it sees EOF from running process, cleaned up a bit and I'll work more tomorrow.
 Main thing is that it works for now.
-We might even need to remove that State variable from external process and have ProcessOut and have Process to watch that for output sequentially and printing it to viscript terminal.
+We might even need to remove that State variable from external process and have TaskOut and have Process to watch that for output sequentially and printing it to viscript terminal.